javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 ## Response headers

-For cross-origin request, by default JavaScript may only access so-called "simple" response headers:
+For cross-origin request, by default JavaScript may only access so-called "safe" response headers:

 - `Cache-Control`
 - `Content-Language`